-So we opt for “silence please” and slather on a dermatologist-recommended scrub hoping to quiet the inevitable truth: Our insides are F****.
+So we opt for “silence please” and slather on a dermatologist-recommended scrub hoping to quiet the inevitable truth our internal system is compromised.

 Change is difficult.
 It’s work, it’s uncomfortable, it takes time, and often, the results appear worse before any hint of tranquility emerges.
 Trust me, I know.
 The greatest change I ever made in my wellness journey was relieving my life of chemical shit tricks.

 But you can start with relieving your refrigerator and pantry of those food-like substances.
-Identifying the root problem is the most uncomplicated and satisfying route towards healing.
+The truth is that identifying the root problem is the most uncomplicated and satisfying route towards healing.

 “Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest.
 Leo Babauta

-We complicate personal care wellness with stubborn determination.
+We can often complicate our personal care wellness with stubborn determination.
 So much so that those complicated mash-ups of ingredients, are for some, a strange and perverted measure of a product’s legitimacy.

 We should ask ourselves, is the lack of pronunciation, the ignorance of definition, the combinations of letters and numbers a hazing into an exclusive club?